MagoMalsa/Markdown-Loops/README.md

 *Output/Process:* a, b, c, d.

-#### The for...of statement creates a loop that iterates over iterable objects.
+#### The For-of statement creates a loop that iterates over iterable objects.

 ## Break